Text by CLOT Magazine

-Post-lenticular Landscapes is a project by ScanLAB Projects, a pioneering studio specialised in large-scale 3D scanning.
-It was the recipient of the 2015 LACMA Art + Technology Grant funded by the Los Angeles County Museum of Art and Hyundai.
+Post-lenticular Landscapes is a project by ScanLAB Projects, a pioneering studio specialising in large-scale 3D scanning.
+It received the 2015 LACMA Art + Technology Grant funded by the Los Angeles County Museum of Art and Hyundai.
 After a big success in Los Angeles, the exhibition documenting the project is now on view in Seoul at the Hyundai Motor Studio until 24th June.
-The holographic car ‘Urban Diorama’ is exhibited with unique prints from 3D scan data and a point cloud animation of Yosemite Valley.
+The holographic car ‘Urban Diorama’ is exhibited with unique prints from 3D scan data and a Yosemite Valley point cloud animation.

-With their work ScanLAB projects are challenging our limits of visibility.
-With this pioneering the use of large 3D scanning – which they describe a form of machine vision that is the future of photography- they are reinventing and reinterpreting the way we may look what’s around us.
-And as they predict, the electronic eyes for billions of mobile phones and driverless vehicles, 3D scanners will become the cartographers of the future.
+With their work, ScanLAB projects are challenging our limits of visibility.
+With this pioneering use of large 3D scanning – which they describe as a form of machine vision that is the future of photography- they are reinventing and reinterpreting how we may look at what’s around us.
+And as they predict, the electronic eyes for billions of mobile phones and driverless vehicles, 3D scanners, will become the future of cartographers.